Article

 Key takeaways

-- The federal minimum wage is currently set at $7.25 per hour, but many states have higher rates.
+The federal minimum wage remains at $7.25 per hour, but 19 states are increasing their rates on January 1, 2026.

-- With Deel’s built-in compliance and local in-house experts, US employers can stay on top of minimum wage changes without the manual work.
+Deel’s built-in compliance features and local experts help US employers stay up to date on minimum wage changes across multiple jurisdictions.

-Deel’s all-in-one HR platform embeds compliance with the federal and state minimums, automatically flagging pay issues, and surfacing the correct local tax and labor forms.
-Ongoing monitoring plus dedicated HRBP support for federal rules means you never miss a wage or documentation requirement.
+Deel’s all-in-one HR platform embeds compliance with federal and state minimums, automatically flags pay issues, and surfaces the correct local tax and labor forms.
+Ongoing monitoring, plus dedicated HRBP support for federal rules, ensures you never miss a wage or documentation requirement.

 This guide provides a detailed overview of the US minimum wage, recent legislative changes, and the differences across states, helping you navigate the complexities of payroll regulations.